What is Family-Based Therapy (FBT)

 Externalization of the Disorder

-The eating disorder is treated as separate from the person — shifting blame and reducing shame.
+The eating disorder is treated as separate from the person, helping shift blame and reduce shame.
+This perspective allows families and clients to unite against the disorder rather than each other.

 Weight and Health Restoration